hphelion/documentation/devplatform/devplatform.using-the-messaging-service.md

 ###Prerequisites###

-1. Install the HP Helion Development Platform
+1. Install the HP Helion Development Platform.
-2. Configure the database service
+2. Configure the database service.

 ##Creating a RabbitMQ Cluster##
 The following guide will demonstrate how to deploy a multi-node RabbitMQ cluster using the Messaging Service.